Vermont Concealed Carry Weapon (CCW): Gun Laws, Application, Requirements & Online Training

 Castle Doctrine Law in Vermont

-While Vermont does not have a specific “castle doctrine” law, the state court favors the no duty to retreat policy for attacks in dwelling places.
-This means that individuals have the right to defend themselves, their family, or anyone they are responsible for in their dwelling place without the obligation to retreat.
+While Vermont does not have a specific “castle doctrine” law, the state court favors the no-duty to retreat policy for attacks in dwelling places.
+This means that individuals have the right to defend themselves, their families, or anyone they are responsible for in their dwelling place without the obligation to retreat.

 However, this right does not apply to situations where individuals deliberately aim and shoot at others, except in self-defense or while carrying out a duty as a law enforcement officer.